Skip to content

 new_variable = MyExampleConfig.get().name

-print(f"new_variable == {new_variable}") # new_variable == "new name"
+print(f"new_variable = '{new_variable}'") # new_variable == 'new name'

 another_new_variable = MyExampleConfigSection.get().field2

-) # another_new_variable == 2
+print(f"{another_new_variable =}") # another_new_variable = 2

 # You can access parameters via get()